STEVE INSKEEP, Host:

-Mr. SHAHRAM AHARI (University of California, San Francisco): The drug reps can clearly see who's writing what and how much.
-Say we're talking about anti-depressants, what he's prescribing in terms of Prozac versus Zoloft versus Paxil versus Effexor.
+SHAHRAM AHARI: The drug reps can clearly see who's writing what and how much.
+Say we're talking about antidepressants, what he's prescribing in terms of Prozac versus Zoloft versus Paxil versus Effexor.
 And we see it in terms of trends.
 Has he been going up with one drug and down with another?

-KAUFMAN: Armed with that information, he could tailor the pitch for his drug so that it compared extremely well to the drug the doctor must often prescribed.
+KAUFMAN: Armed with that information, he could tailor the pitch for his drug so that it compared extremely well to the drug the doctor most often prescribed.

 KAUFMAN: Hevner, like former drug salesman Shahram Ahari, is now lobbying legislators and others to limit data mining.
 Their argument, supported by some academics, is that private information ought not to be given to the drug companies, who use it to get doctors to prescribe new and more expensive drugs.
 Not surprisingly, drug companies firmly reject the idea that the use of mined data is inappropriate or that it boosts health care cost.

-Dr. JEREMY LAZARUS (American Medical Association): This one that's the kind of marketing that they get to the particular specialty therein.
+JEREMY LAZARUS: This limits the kind of marketing that they get to the particular specialty they're in.
 And I think many physicians probably would find that to be helpful.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.